Formation of Light-Emitting Defects in Ag-based Memristors: Photoluminescence response during the activation phase of the memristor

 The buildup of the conduction channel is achieved by applying $n$ activation sequences consisting of $N$ pulses with $V= 2\ \mathrm{V}$, $T = 500\ \mathrm{ms}$, $D = 0.2$.
 For the purpose of the experiment, the protection resistance $R$ is removed.
 Without compliance, the current buildup of the memristor is allowed to explore a larger parameter space.

 The PL activity of the memristor is monitored during the activation phase by two sequential protocols.
 During the $n$ sequences, we monitor the PL spectrum emitted by the gap at each voltage pulse with the help of the spectrometer.
 We set the integration time equal to the pulse period.
 Simultaneously, we record the current flowing in the device.
 All these spectrum-current pairs are then concatenated over the complete sequence of $N$-pulse to generate two complementary maps: spectral fluctuations of the PL and current variations.
 With this first set of measurements, we can follow the signal's dynamics during the sequence.
 Figures~\ref{fig:dynamics}a(i) and \ref{fig:dynamics}a(ii) display reconstructed maps of the PL spectra and the current for activation sequence $n=8$ (earlier sequences featured qualitatively and quantitatively similar signals) for a given memristor.
 The vertical axis represents the pulse number $N$.
-In Fig.~\ref{fig:dynamics}a(i), the spectrum is steady across the $N$ pulses and reflects PL emitted by the silver, some remaining background signal from the glass as well as weak Raman lines of PMMA, probably enhanced by the presence of Ag.
-For this first sequence, no current is detected (see Fig.~\ref{fig:dynamics}a(ii)).
+In Figure~\ref{fig:dynamics}a(i), the spectrum is steady across the $N$ pulses and reflects PL emitted by the silver, some remaining background signal from the glass as well as weak Raman lines of PMMA, probably enhanced by the presence of Ag.
+For this first sequence, no current is detected (see Figure~\ref{fig:dynamics}a(ii)).

 Figures~\ref{fig:dynamics}a(iii) and \ref{fig:dynamics}a(iv) are post-sequence confocal images of the spatial distribution of the PL and the reflected laser signal obtained by scanning the sample through the laser focus.
 This set of data constitutes the second type of measurement.
 The PL map highlights locations of permanently generated optically-active defects, and the reflected laser intensity helps us to monitor structural changes.
-The PL image, Fig.~\ref{fig:dynamics}a(iii), confirms the spectral map shown in Fig.~\ref{fig:dynamics}a(i).
+The PL image, Figure~\ref{fig:dynamics}a(iii), confirms the spectral map shown in Figure~\ref{fig:dynamics}a(i).
 The silver edges generate clear photoluminescence standing out from the remaining stable autofluorescence background of the glass coverslip.
-We observe no significant difference of the PL level between bare and PMMA-covered substrates.
-The reflection map in Fig.~\ref{fig:dynamics}a(iv) unambiguously reveals the electrode terminals with the metal reflecting the 515 nm laser.
+The reflection map in Figure~\ref{fig:dynamics}a(iv) unambiguously reveals the electrode terminals with the metal reflecting the 515 nm laser.